DAISY Engraving Guidelines

 Musicians with print disabilities need accessible scores so they can read music for their education, professional or leisure activities, since they cannot read scores typically only available in print or as PDF.

-This guidance helps music setters and engravers to produce quality master scores in music notation tools which are ‘born-accessible’.
+These guidelines help music setters and engravers to produce quality master scores in music notation tools which are ‘born-accessible’.

 This means that the files are suitable for conversion into accessible formats for musicians with print disabilities, such as braille, Modified Stave Notation (large print music), talking scores, and which are also suitable for exploring with screen readers with braille, sound and speech output.